306-668-8810 ext 145

 Prior to joining the HQC team in 2010, Sandy worked as the Accountant and Office Manager for a number of businesses in Saskatoon.

 She brings many years of accounting and financial management experience to our organization.

-Beliz Acan Osman joined the Health Quality Council as a researcher in August 2010.
-Prior to that, she was a Research Coordinator at the School of Public Health, University of Saskatchewan and a part-time Statistical Assistant at the Saskatchewan Research Data Centre (SKY-RDC).
+Beliz Acan Osman joined the Health Quality Council as a Researcher in September 2010.
+Prior to that, she worked as a Research Coordinator at the School of Public Health, University of Saskatchewan, and as a part-time Statistical Assistant at the Saskatchewan Research Data Centre (SKY-RDC).

-Meric Osman joined the Health Quality Council as a research analyst in January 2012 and took on a researcher role in June 2014.
+Meric Osman joined the Health Quality Council as a Research Analyst in January 2012 before taking on a Researcher role at the organization in June 2014.

 306-668-8810 ext 127